kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1 - Imprisoned.md

-###### 2-12-25: Day 1
+###### Day 1 (2/12/25)

 #### Summary
-After regaining some missing members from a night of torture and interrogation, the party started their day of backbreaking work in the Dretch.
-They sized up each other and their various cell block neighbors to plan a prison escape.
-At night, after Cass returned re-armed from a mysterious deal with Captain Tavius, the party ambushed the latter, knocked him unconscious, and used his keys to free everyone in the nearby cells.
+After regaining some missing members from a night of torture and interrogation, the party started their day of backbreaking work in the mines of the Dretch.
+They sized up each other and their various cell block neighbors and compiled each individual's information to plan a prison escape.
+That night, after Cass returned re-armed from a mysterious deal with Captain Tavius, the party ambushed the latter, knocked him unconscious, and used his keys to free everyone in the nearby cells.

 #### Notes
 - Preemptive - see  [[What You've Learned So Far...(Zephyra) (1).pdf]]